0

 Snowflake GelatoUdderlicious

 Raj and Raj opened their Islington store back in 2013 (Mr Raj's family having been in the industry for years) and there are still queues down Upper Street on hot days.
-Flavours are voted for by customers and current ones include peanut butter with pretzels and biscoff with honeycomb.
+Flavours are voted for by customers and current ones include malt and crushed maltesers and birthday cake.
 There's a particularly strong vegan range of options too.

 Follow them on Instagram @udderliciousldn

-Fortnum and Mason - The Parlour here features sundaes and also a range of vegan ice creams.
+Fortnum and Mason (St James) - The Parlour here features sundaes and also a range of vegan ice creams.

-Unico - There are vegan options for everything here.
-Founder Elena has longstanding ties to the Italian ice-cream industry.
+Unico (Various locations) - There are vegan options for everything here.
+Founder Elena has longstanding ties to the Italian ice cream industry.

 The Hot Dinners guide to summer